 There exists a Core Culture in American which is shared by all people inasmuch as they are American.
 This Core Culture is a consolidation of Anglo-American and Afro-American culture.
 While many authors view the black experience as distinct and separate from the core American experience, this paper argues that American Core Culture is uniquely defined by its Afro-Anglo nature—a blend of both the Afro and the Anglo culture, history, and experience.
 That Afro-Anglo culture has not been recognized as America’s Core Culture is due both the Eurocentrism of the dominant paradigm of American culture, and the Afrocentrist competing paradigm of a separate black American culture.
 Afro-Anglo Core Culture recognized the oneness of whites and blacks together as part of the American experience.

-For a complete list of publications, click here.
+For media apperances a complete list of publications, see the CV.